Geography of Santa Maria, Bulacan: Available potassium

 Most parts of Santa Maria are sufficient in Potassium ranging from 100 ppm and above.
 It includes the barangays of Mag-asawang Sapa, Santa Clara, Poblacion, Guyong, Balasing, Bulac, San Jose Patag, Parada, San Vicente, Camangyanan and Buenavista.
 However, Silangan, Caypombo, Caysio, Manggahan, Santa Cruz, Tumana, San Gabriel and Pulong Buhangin are deficient in Potassium ranging from 0 ppm to 100 ppm.

 Geology

-Guadalupe Formation is the major underlying geological structure present in the territory of the municipality of Santa Maria.
-This is made up of two formations namely Alat Conglomerate and Diliman Tuff.
+Guadalupe Formation is the major underlying geological structure present in the territory of the municipality of Santa Maria.This is made up of two formations namely Alat Conglomerate and Diliman Tuff.
 Alat Conglomerate is characterized by its consolidated pebbles, gravel or boulder beds composition.
 While Diliman Tuff is generally made up of an almost flat-lying sequence of vitric tuffs and welded volcanic breccias with subordinate amounts of tuffaceous, fine- to medium-grained sandstone.
+It also underlies areas between Sta.
+Maria and Bulu rivers in Bulacan.
 Based on this makeup, the whole area of Santa Maria is regarded to be very suitable to hold structures necessary for urban development.